Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 ## Inviting Your Custom Bot
 1. On the Discord Developer dashboard select your bot application
 2. Go to the "OAuth2"->"General" page from the left navigation bar
-3. Click the "Add Redirect" button
+3. Click the blue "Add Redirect" button.
+This button may say "Add Another" if a redirect already exists, this is fine.
 <image src="https://wiki.cakeybot.app/redirects.png" width="800px">
+> **Note:** If you've used this bot before, it's possible other URLs may already exist.
+If so, simply replace an existing one with Cakey Bot's website URL or add it as a new one with the "Add Another" button.
+{.is-info}
 4. In the text field enter `https://cakeybot.app` and hit the "Save" button
 5. You can now invite your bot using this URL:
 `https://discord.com/oauth2/authorize?client_id=BOT_ID_HERE&permissions=8&redirect_uri=https://cakeybot.app&response_type=code&scope=bot+applications.commands+identify+guilds`